Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-04.md

 ### Configure your experiment

 The config file for your experiment [demo_chain_components.yaml](../../shrike-examples/pipelines/config/experiments/demo_chain_components.yaml) has already been prepared.
-All you need to do is adjust the name of the input dataset to the one available in your workspace
+All you need to do is adjust the name of the input dataset to the one available in your workspace.

 ### Prepare your experiment python file